Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The 'movie' clues are related to the answer (movies involve food in many ways) but broad enough to apply to multiple choices.
-Creates some ambiguity.
+The clues are related to 'food' but vague enough to also relate to 'book' and 'music'.
+The ambiguity is productive, causing some confusion.

 ✅ Strengths:
 - Attempt to create ambiguity